DISHDevEx/aEye/README.md

 and continue to process those same videos, but it can be run without an output cariable as well.
 Similarly, any CV image processing returns a video list, but doesn't need to.

-Any processing a lot of files!
-If you don't want to write and upload these, just use
+Any processing creates a lot of files!
+If you don't want to upload these, just use:
 ```console
 process.remove_outputs()
 aux.clean()